IDnotify Review 2026: Is This Identity Protection Worth the Price?

 Bottom line: Is IDnotify good?

-IDnotify is good at delivering on its promises, but we don't feel it makes many.
+IDnotify is good at delivering on its promises, but we don’t feel the feature set is especially compelling.
 It’s also good at giving you a picture of your online presence and financial activity.
-We'll also give IDnotify credit for a pretty tight privacy policy.
+We'll also give IDnotify credit for a strong privacy policy.

 We wished it outlined alerts and items in a clearer, more concise way.
 For the price tag, we should be able to understand what we’re looking at in every section.